Can you get pregnant from anal sex? Strictly speaking, the answer is no, and anal sex is an effective way to avoid pregnancy.

 Let’s take a closer look at the risks involved.

 Whenever sperm are near the vagina, however, there is some possibility that you or your partner will accidentally spread it to the vaginal canal without vaginal penetration.
-If all other conditions are right, some medical authorities believe that this could result in pregnancy.
+If all other conditions are right, some medical authorities believe this could result in pregnancy.

-While sperm is most prevalent in semen (also referred to as “ejaculate” or “cum”),
+While sperm is most prevalent in semen (also referred to as “ejaculate” or “cum”), some

 On the other hand, keep in mind that disease and injury are